 This basically means that the lift stops at 4:30 p.m. so if you’re planning on using it on your way back, you want to make sure you’re there 4 p.m. the latest!

-For the summer season of 2016 the lift will operate every day from 9 in the morning until 4:30 in the afternoon!
+For the summer season of 2017 the lift will operate every day from 9 in the morning until 4:30 in the afternoon.
+On Monday the lift doesn’t start until 12:00 lunch time (weekly check-up time to ensure everything is good with it).

 The phone number of the lift is 0884 163 479.